anaismu/anaismu.github.io/README.md

 [![Github](https://icons8.com/icon/12599/github) AnaisMu](https://github.com/anaismu)

+_If you have my phone number, please be aware that I am likely using a focus mode that may hide your messages or calls.
+Ringing me twice in a row may by-pass the focus mode, feel free to do so.
+Additionally, because of scams, I am sceptical about answering unknown numbers, if that is your case, feel free to leave a voice mail -- I do check them.
+Thanks!_
+_
 ## About
-Anaïs C. Murat is a PhD candidate in Computer Science at [Trinity College Dublin](https://tcd.ie) since September 2021.
-She is part of the third cohort being funded by the Science Foundation Ireland’s **Centre for Research Training in Artificial Intelligence [(CRT-AI)](https://crt-ai.ie)**.
-Particularly interested in syntax and, more broadly, in the underlying rules and patterns governing human interactions, she investigates how these concepts can be applied to the field of Artificial Intelligence.
+I am a finishing PhD candidate in Computer Science and Artificial Intelligence at [Trinity College Dublin](https://tcd.ie).
+I am part of the third cohort being funded by the Science Foundation Ireland’s **Centre for Research Training in Artificial Intelligence [(CRT-AI)](https://crt-ai.ie)**.
+Particularly interested in language, syntax and, more broadly, in the underlying rules and patterns governing human interactions, I investigate how these concepts can be applied to the field of Artificial Intelligence.

-Coming from the humanities, she holds a [Bachelor’s degree in Sciences of Language](https://www.univ-lyon2.fr/licence-1-sciences-du-langage) from [Université Lumière Lyon 2](https://www.univ-lyon2.fr/) (France), a first-class honours [Master’s Degree in Speech and Language Processing](https://www.tcd.ie/slscs/postgraduate/taught-courses/speech-language-processing/) from [Trinity College Dublin](https://tcd.ie), and, in parallel, she secured a [diploma in English Literature and Civilisation](https://www.univ-lyon2.fr/licence-2-langues-litteratures-et-civilisations-etrangeres-et-regionales-anglais).
+Coming from the humanities, I hold a [Bachelor’s degree in Sciences of Language](https://www.univ-lyon2.fr/licence-1-sciences-du-langage) from [Université Lumière Lyon 2](https://www.univ-lyon2.fr/) (France), a first-class honours [Master’s Degree in Speech and Language Processing](https://www.tcd.ie/slscs/postgraduate/taught-courses/speech-language-processing/) from [Trinity College Dublin](https://tcd.ie), and, in parallel, I secured a [diploma in English Literature and Civilisation](https://www.univ-lyon2.fr/licence-2-langues-litteratures-et-civilisations-etrangeres-et-regionales-anglais).

-She is also a founding member of the CRT AI’s Newsletter Team [_The Turing Point_](https://www.crt-ai.ie/news/crt-newsletter-turing-point/) which reported on different aspects of AI, such as gender bias and generative AI.
+I am also a founding member of the CRT AI’s Newsletter Team [ The Turing Point_](https://www.crt-ai.ie/news/crt-newsletter-turing-point/) which reported on different aspects of AI, such as gender bias and generative AI.

 ## Research Interests

-Supervised by Dr. Carl Vogel, her work is twofold.
-On one hand, she looks into methods to estimate the unfolding of information in conversations.
-On another hand, she studies the impact of paralinguistic features on human dialogues.
-More specifically, she studies how gaze can be tracked and used to get insights into the linguistic progression of an interaction.
+Supervised by Dr. Carl Vogel, my work is twofold.
+On the one hand, I look into methods to estimate the unfolding of information in conversations.
+On the other hand, I study the impact of paralinguistic features on human dialogues.
+More specifically, I study how gaze can be tracked and used to get insights into the linguistic progression of an interaction.
-Indeed, while eye gaze is known for playing a role in regulating interactions (interaction initiation, turn-taking, showing attention, etc.), her PhD project aims to look into the gaze's relationship with the linguistic unfolding of the conversation itself.
-One concrete question she is aiming to answer is: _can eye gaze help estimate whether the speaker’s production is more likely to focus on previous matters or, instead, move on to another topic?_
+Indeed, while eye gaze is known for playing a role in regulating interactions (interaction initiation, turn-taking, showing attention, etc.), my PhD project aims to look into the gaze's relationship with the linguistic unfolding of the conversation itself.
+One concrete question I am aiming to answer is: _can eye gaze help estimate whether the speaker’s production is more likely to focus on previous matters or, instead, move on to another topic?_

-By investigating such matters, she hopes to help the development of more human-oriented technologies that can make use of multiple modalities to become more and more accessible.
+By investigating such matters, I hope to help the development of more human-oriented technologies that can make use of multiple modalities to become more and more accessible.

+## Other Interests

+As a language learning enthusiast -- currently focusing on Hindi and Arabic -- and a former French Language Assistant with training in Applied Linguistics at Trinity College Dublin, I have designed and imagined an AI-powered app for answering other learners' needs.
+While the idea sparked at a time of frustration where I could not find the appropriate tool for my own learning,  So far, this project has been a thought-provoking one;
+\its design is

 ## Publications